malekabdelkader/rsbuild-plugin-block-imports/README.md

 ```
   ╭─────────────────────────────────────────────────────────────╮
-  │  MODULE FEDERATION BUILD ERROR                              │
+  │  FORBIDDEN IMPORTS DETECTED                                 │
   ╰─────────────────────────────────────────────────────────────╯

   ✖ Forbidden imports detected in source files
-    These imports will not work in the remote environment.
+    These imports are not allowed in the current build context.

   /src/components/MyComponent.tsx:5:0
     ✖ Forbidden import: next/image